afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/01-sprint0-openvpn-site-to-site-paris.md

 - **Causes** :
    - *Analysis & Key Concept of OpenVPN*: OpenVPN in multi-client mode manages its own software switching architecture.
 The Linux kernel forwards the packet to OpenVPN via tun0, but the OpenVPN application does not know which encrypted tunnel (which client certificate) the `172.20.10.0/28` subnet is attached to.
 The lack of software mapping results that OpenVPN silently drop the paquet.
-   So, there exist a general routing via the kernel Linux and an internal routing via OpenVPN.
    - Paris does not know where to route responses to the `172.20.10.0/24` LAN network (not route to this network in its table routing) so it is sending packets to its default internet gateway.

 - **Solutions**: Declare the iroute directive in the specific CCD entry for each client on the Paris server: